 Connors Farm (Danvers, Massachusetts)

 Connors Farm features dozens of activities for families, including a 7-acre corn maze, a mini hay maze, hay rides, cow milking, barnyard animals, pumpkin tetherball, a hay jump, slides and more!
 The farm also offers a variety of related attractions that take place throughout the month of October.
 The Chainsaw Carver and Zombie Paintball seem to be a favorite among teenagers, while apple picking, gemstone mining and face painting are crowd favorites among families with younger children.
-(DTN Tip: Recently listed as one of the “Top 10 Corn Mazes in America,” Conners Farm has become even more popular than before.
+(DTN Tip: After gaining some notoriety as a top maze, Conners Farm has become even more popular than before.
 Visit during non-peak hours to avoid larger crowds.)